 The net debt leverage ratio is defined as the ratio of net debt to pro-forma adjusted EBITDA for the trailing twelve months, all of which are non-GAAP measures.
 The pro-forma adjusted EBITDA for the trailing twelve months reflects business acquisitions made during the period, as if they had occurred at the beginning of the trailing twelve month period.
-The Company has set a fiscal year-end net debt leverage target ratio of one to two times pro-forma adjusted EBITDA for the trailing twelve months.
+The Company has currently set a net debt leverage target ratio of 1.5 to 2.5 times pro-forma adjusted EBITDA for the trailing twelve months (previously 1.0 to 2.0 times).
 The net debt leverage ratio serves to evaluate the Company's financial leverage and is used by management in its decisions on the Company's capital structure, including financing strategy.
 The Company believes that certain investors and analysts use the net debt leverage ratio to measure the financial leverage of the Company, including our ability to pay off our incurred debt.
-The Company's net debt leverage ratio differs from the net debt to EBITDA ratio that is a covenant in our loan and note agreements due primarily to adjustments in the latter related to lease accounting, and therefore the Company believes it is a useful additional measure.
+The Company's net debt leverage ratio differs from the net debt to EBITDA ratio that is a covenant in our loan and note agreements, and therefore the Company believes it is a useful additional measure.
 This measure does not have any standardized meanings prescribed by IFRS and is therefore unlikely to be comparable to similar measures presented by other companies.

-(in \$ millions, or otherwise indicated) December 31, 2023 January 1, 2023 January 2, 2022
+(in \$ millions, or otherwise indicated) December 29, 2024 December 31, 2023 January 1, 2023

-Adjusted EBITDA for the trailing twelve months 674.5 764.2 726.8
+Adjusted EBITDA for the trailing twelve months 833.8 674.5 764.2

 Adjustment for:

-Business acquisitions - - 22.8
+Business acquisitions

-Pro-forma adjusted EBITDA for the trailing twelve months 674.5 764.2 749.6
+Pro-forma adjusted EBITDA for the trailing twelve months 833.8 674.5 764.2

-Net debt 993.4 873.6 529.9
+Net debt 1,568.6 993.4 873.6

-Net debt leverage ratio (1) 1.5 1.1 0.7
+Net debt leverage ratio (1) 1.9 1.5 1.1

-(1) The Company's total net debt to EBITDA ratio for purposes of its loan and note agreements was 1.6 at December 31, 2023.
+(1) The Company's net debt to EBITDA ratio for purposes of its term loans and revolving facility was 2.0 and for purposes of U.S. private placement notes was 2.2x at December 29, 2024.
 Refer to section 8.2 of this MD&A.